The Best Time to Visit New York City

 1. Santorini Dave The Hotel Expert

 Hurricanes rarely hit New York City.
-There are no guarantees but you’ll be fine.
+I can’t make guarantees but I’m sure you’ll be fine.
 Go have fun.

 3. Visiting New York City in January